Christmas Delivery Details

 When will my gift subscription start?

-If you sign up for a gift subscription now, your recipient will receive their first issue in March 2021.
-This is because we are a quarterly title that publishes in March, June, September and early December.
+If you sign up for a gift subscription now, your recipient will receive their first issue in December 2021.
+This is because we are a quarterly title that publishes in March, June, September and December.
+We will be sending that first issue out in December, so some recipients will receive their first copy before Christmas, depending on their location.
+We’ll also send you a login to give them unlimited access to our digital archive allowing them to enjoy everything we have ever published straight away.

 Can I give my recipient something sooner?

 You can indeed.
-Either add a copy of the current issue of the magazine to your order, or print off a gift certificate instead – we’ll send you a link to that in your confirmation email.
+Either add a copy of the current issue of the magazine to your order or a copy of our book ‘An Answer For Everything’.
+You could also print off a gift certificate – we’ll send you a link to one in your confirmation email.

 Where will you send the copy of the current issue?